Billie Joe Armstrong: Business ventures

 In 1997, Armstrong co-founded Adeline Records, a rock and punk rock record label which had, in recent years, been managed by Pat Magnarella, Green Day's manager.
 Adeline Records closed in August 2017 following Magnarella's split from Green Day.

-In April 2015, Armstrong opened Broken Guitars, a guitar shop in Oakland, California with fellow Pinhead Gunpowder member and longtime Green Day associate, Bill Schneider.
+In April 2015, Armstrong opened Broken Guitars (now Oakland Guitars), a guitar shop in Oakland, California with fellow Pinhead Gunpowder member and longtime Green Day associate, Bill Schneider.

-In December 2015, Armstrong and Mike Dirnt launched a coffee company, Oakland Coffee Works.
+In December 2015, Armstrong and Mike Dirnt launched a coffee company, Oakland Coffee Works (which has since been rebranded to Punk Bunny Coffee).
 The company sells organic coffee beans and is said to be the first company to use mass-produced compostable bags and pods.

 Fashion

 Armstrong has been noted for his punk fashion style, which influenced his followers of previous and current generations to the point of being known as a "style icon".
 He also launched an eye liner with Kat Von D named "Basket Case", which is a cosmetic that he implemented as part of his singing character since his beginnings.